 Key Takeaways:

-- Aviation legend Chuck Yeager, the first pilot to break the sound barrier in 1947, passed away at the age of 97.
+- Chuck Yeager, the legendary pilot who was the first to break the sound barrier, passed away at the age of 97.

 See a mistake?
 Contact us.